Fiery-Tools/vital-signs-wordpress/readme.txt

 *   **System Status Report:** A detailed and easy-to-read overview of your WordPress and server environment, perfect for debugging or providing information to support.
 *   **Modern, Fast Interface:** Built with React, the interface is designed to be fast, intuitive, and a pleasure to use.

-Whether you're a developer managing client sites or a site owner who values security, WP Vital Signs provides the clarity you need to maintain a healthy and secure website.
+Whether you're a developer managing client sites or a site owner who values security, Vital Signs provides the clarity you need to maintain a healthy and secure website.

 == Installation ==

-1. Upload the `wp-vital-signs` folder to the `/wp-content/plugins/` directory.
+1. Upload the `vital-signs` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Find the "Vital Signs" menu item in your WordPress admin dashboard to access the scanner and reports.